107 of the best pro tips for scuba diving beginners to improve your diver skills

 In addition to a compass, you can use the underwater typography for navigation.
 To do this pay attention to the underwater features, both natural and artificial.
 This is especially important and useful on a dive where the intention is to return along the same path as the out-bound dive covered.

-Scuba diving travel tips for beginners
+G. Scuba diving travel tips for beginner scuba divers

 53. Holiday insurance for scuba diving